 The Capital Planning / Recovery and Resolution Planning Team supports a range of high-profile regulatory initiatives central to the safety and soundness of Citi.
-These regulatory programs predominantly include support in the development, maintenance, and implementation of Citi's Recovery and Resolution planning processes and capabilities, as well as capital-related contributions to CCAR.
+These regulatory programs predominantly include support in the development, maintenance, and implementation of Citi's Recovery and Resolution planning processes and capabilities.
 The team provides significant program and project structure and controls for the Recovery and Resolution Plans by:

-- Developing comprehensive project plans - Establishing a central Program Management Office (PMO) to coordinate plan development - Establishing central standards and templates to be used for plan development - Developing a formal review and approval process for each business and for senior management relating to key elements of the plans - Coordinating with international project teams to ensure integration of Resolution Plan activities being executed locally (e.g., in the UK) with the US-based global team - Coordinating numerous meetings, workshops, and planning sessions by and across business units, O&T, and Citi's Global Functions - Leading weekly Resolution Planning status meetings with the Recovery and Resolution Executive Working Group and core team, and for the extended project team, including international resources
+- Developing comprehensive project plans - Maintaining a central Program Management Office (PMO) to coordinate plan development - Maintaining central standards and templates to be used for plan development - Developing a formal review and approval process for each business and for senior management relating to key elements of the plans - Coordinating with international project teams to ensure integration of Resolution Plan activities being executed locally (e.g., in the UK) with the U.S.based global team (see additional details below) - Coordinating numerous meetings, workshops, and planning sessions by and across business units, O&T, and Citi's Global Functions - Leading weekly Resolution Planning status meetings with the Recovery and Resolution Executive Working Group and core team, and for the extended project team, including international resources - Driving continuous enhancements to the Citigroup Resolution Plans and embedding it into the BAU processes and governance